 Entertainment in Las RamblasClick thumbnail to view full-size

-This paved pedestrian-only walkway stretches from the Placa de Catalunya down to the harbor where a 197 foot (60 m) tall monument to Christopher Columbus stands with his arm extended and finger pointing out to sea.
+This paved pedestrian only street stretches from the Placa de Catalunya down to the harbor where a 197 foot (60 m) tall monument to Christopher Columbus stands with his arm extended and finger pointing out to sea.

 It was Queen Isabella and King Ferdinand who paid for his journey to explore the New World and this is the spot where Columbus supposedly returned to tell the tales of that trip and why it is now memorialized.

-The main promenade is wide and is seven tenths of a mile long or 1.2 km.
-One does not have to go far before seeing various street performances ranging from individual performers to groups of performers.
+The main promenade is wide and seven tenths of a mile long.
+One does not have to walk far before getting to see various types of street entertainment.

-We even saw a band performing and many of the local residents (and probably some tourists as well) got up and were dancing in the streets.
+We saw a band performing and many of the local residents and probably some tourists as well got up and were dancing in the streets.
 It was a jovial and happy sight to behold bringing smiles to our faces.

 Las Ramblas MarketClick thumbnail to view full-size